progys/play-with-react-redux/readme.md

 [![Lintly](https://lintly.com/gh/progys/play-with-react-redux/badge.svg)](https://lintly.com/gh/progys/play-with-react-redux/)
 # React + Redux playground
-Draft application for learning React with Redux.
+Draft application for playing around with React, Redux, Typescript.
 Using Immutable structures and redux-thunk middleware for asynchronous calls.

 ## Run application
-`yarn start` or `npm start` - starts webpack dev server with the application
+`npm start` - starts app

-`yarn build` or `npm run build` - builds the application.
+`npm test` - runs tests

 ## How application works?
 When a button is pressed application loads list of "funny" posts from Reddit and displays a thumbnail of a random one.
 It does not cache the posts.
 All posts are reloaded each time.
-This will be improved.

 ## What's next?
+* Use RxJS for event handling
-* Cache posts
+* Use Sagas
 * Add link to original post
-* Add routing and screens (for different topics)
-* Configure dynamic view for topics
 * Update feeds in bacground with service workers